Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 To install the `init-esphome` command script in your ~/.local/bin folder, creating the directory and adding it to your path if it does not already exist, just run the following shell command.
 > [!WARNING]
 > This is beta software under development, and may not work for you.
 It has been developed and tested on Ubuntu versions 22.04 and 24.04.
-On these, it appears to install, run well, and be able to be deleted without ill effect.
+On these, it appears to install, run correctly, and be able to be deleted without ill effect.
 ```
 curl -fsSL https://raw.githubusercontent.com/Green-Bug-Eyed-Monster/init-esphome-installer/refs/heads/main/install-init-esphome.sh | bash
 ```